andressiri/footstrap-ecommerce/README.md

   <summary>Librerías extra</summary>

-  - [bcryptjs](https://www.npmjs.com/package/bcryptjs): es una librería que ayuda a encriptar las constraseñas, para una mejor seguridad.
+  - [bcryptjs](https://www.npmjs.com/package/bcryptjs): it is a library that helps hash passwords, for a better security.
-  - [express-session](https://www.npmjs.com/package/express-session): ayuda a crear un middleware de sesión, que necesitaba para poder almacenar el código y la dirección de correo electrónico para el proceso de verificación de identidad del usuario.
+  - [express-session](https://www.npmjs.com/package/express-session): helps create a session middleware, that I needed to store the code and the email address for user identity verification process.
-  - [express-async-handler](https://www.npmjs.com/package/express-async-handler): un middleware simple para manejar excepciones dentro de una ruta asíncrona de express y pasarlas a un controlador de error de express, que también usé porque resulta en un código mucho más claro y limpio.
+  - [express-async-handler](https://www.npmjs.com/package/express-async-handler): Simple middleware for handling exceptions inside of async express routes and passing them to your express error handlers, which I used also because it results in a much cleaner code.
-  - [express-validator](https://express-validator.github.io/docs/): un conjunto de middlewares de express para la validación de peticiones.
+  - [express-validator](https://express-validator.github.io/docs/): a set of express middleware for request validation.
-  - [express-fileupload](https://www.npmjs.com/package/express-fileupload): un paquete que permite acceder de manera más simple a los archivos enviados en la petición.
+  - [express-fileupload](https://www.npmjs.com/package/express-fileupload): a package that allows easier access to the files sent in the request.
-  - [nodemailer](https://nodemailer.com/about/): es un módulo para aplicaciones de Node.js que permite enviar correos elctrónicos de manera muy fácil.
+  - [nodemailer](https://nodemailer.com/about/): is a module for Node.js applications to allow easy as cake email sending.
-  - [axios](https://axios-http.com/): es un cliente HTTP basado en promesas para node.js y el navegador, no es que lo necesitara realmente, solo intenté cambiar fetch y aprender axios también.
+  - [axios](https://axios-http.com/): is a promise-based HTTP Client for node.js and the browser, not that I really needed it, just trying to change from fetch and learn axios too.
-  - [material-react-toastify](https://www.npmjs.com/package/material-react-toastify): permite agregar barritas de notificaciones a la aplicación de manera sencilla, y está creada en cumplimiento con la hoja de especificaciones de diseño de Material.io.
+  - [material-react-toastify](https://www.npmjs.com/package/material-react-toastify): it allows you to add notification snackbars to your app with ease, and it has been made in compliance with Material.io design spec-sheet.
-  - [react-router-dom](https://v5.reactrouter.com/): es la librería de mapeo de rutas de React estándar, mantiene la Interfaz de Usuario en sintonía con la URL y tiene una colección de componentes de navegación.
+  - [react-router-dom](https://v5.reactrouter.com/): is the standard routing library for React, it keeps your UI in sync with the URL and has a collection of navigational components.
-  - [react-beforeunload](https://www.npmjs.com/package/react-beforeunload): Un componente y hook de React que escucha el evento beforeunload de la ventana.
+  - [react-beforeunload](https://www.npmjs.com/package/react-beforeunload): React component and hook which listens to the beforeunload window event.
-  - [react-spring](https://react-spring.dev/): una librería que permite manejar animaciones y transiciones de manerá más simple.
+  - [react-spring](https://react-spring.dev/): a library that allows to handle animations and transitions in a simpler way.
-  - [Formik](https://formik.org/): una librería de React que facilita la creación de formularios y el manejo de su estado.
+  - [Formik](https://formik.org/): a React library that facilitates the creation of forms and the management of their state.
-  - [yup](https://www.npmjs.com/package/yup): un paquete que permite definir un esquema para analizar y validar valores, en este caso los valores de los formularios al ser enviados.
+  - [yup](https://www.npmjs.com/package/yup): a package that allows you to define a scheme for parsing and validating values, in this case the values of the forms when they are submitted.
-  - [ESlint](https://eslint.org/): una herramienta que analiza estáticamente el código para encontrar errores rápidamente, lo que realmente potencia el desarrollo.
+  - [ESlint](https://eslint.org/): a tool that statically analyzes code to find bugs quickly, which really boosts development.
-  - [husky](https://www.npmjs.com/package/husky): una libreria que permite preveer errores en el código antes de realizar un git commit.
+  - [husky](https://www.npmjs.com/package/husky): a library that allows to foresee errors in the code before performing a git commit.
-  - [aws-sdk](https://aws.amazon.com/es/sdk-for-javascript/): una librería que facilita la utilización de los servicios AWS.
+  - [aws-sdk](https://aws.amazon.com/sdk-for-javascript/): a library that facilitates the use of AWS services.
-  - [AWS S3](https://aws.amazon.com/es/s3/): un servicio de almacenamiento de objetos de AWS, utilizado para almacenar las imágenes.
+  - [AWS S3](https://aws.amazon.com/s3/): an AWS object storage service used to store the images.

   </details>